valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 Luckily the cursor builder in WPGraphQL handles this recursive SQL generation for you for the standard WP Query uses but when you modify the SQL you must be very careful.
 But not all modifications are bad.
-For example just adding extra filtering the to the `$fields['where']` should be ok.
+For example **just adding extra filtering the to the `$fields['where']` should be ok**.
 For the rest there is the `wp-graphql-offset-pagination` enables all the crazy use cases like this.
 Albeit beign bit slower.